 In reality, dishonesty like this is even more problematic than missing data because enough of these untruthful answers could lead you as the survey designer to draw incorrect conclusions.
 So what are you to do if you want to get as much (accurate) data as possible?

 The best advice?
 Only require questions when absolutely necessary.
 For example, it’s a great idea to make a question required in order to create weighted responses or to cut your data.
-The good news is that most people don’t skip questions even if they can.
-Check out the results from Becky’s analysis on a Game of Thrones survey—in a 27 question SurveyMonkey Audience survey, 246 people completed it but on average, only two people skipped each question.

 Some of this comes from the survey taker’s level of engagement.
 The more someone cares about a survey, the more time and effort they will put into completing the survey.
 Since Audience members are contributing to charity with each survey, they care a lot about the surveys they take.